Original Abstract Paintings by Gregory Christeas

 Earlier in his career, while living in Paris, he showed drawings to Pablo Picasso, who described them as “strong — very strong.”
 The remark affirmed direction, but the path forward remained independent.

-Across decades of exhibitions and international collectors, the work has maintained a consistent principle: abstraction as a reflection of lived experience rather than trend.
+Across decades of exhibitions and international collectors, Christeas has maintained a consistent principle: abstraction as a reflection of lived experience rather than trend.

 The Artist Today

-The paintings do not aim to describe objects.
+The paintings do not describe objects.
 They investigate consciousness in motion.
-They hold tension without forcing resolution.
-They allow the viewer to discover rather than be instructed.
+They hold tension without forcing resolution and allow the viewer to discover rather than be instructed.

 Across six decades, the commitment has remained constant: